To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 Independent auditors are MHA MacIntyre Hudson.

-Published accounts – most recently for the 2021 calendar year – are not audited and not detailed, but indicate that it is gently profitable.
-We need more details to be certain.
+Published accounts – most recently for the 2023 calendar year – are not audited and not detailed, but best guess is that it is not profitable.

 Lendwise | not profitable